wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Redundant-Memory-Mappings-for-Fast-Access-to-Large-Memories.markdown

 in later sections, however, claims that using a linked list does not affect performance much.
 The hardware walker searches the range table, and loads the entry into the range lookaside buffer.
 The compact B-Tree representation can provide up to 128 range mappings in a 4KB page.

+The mapping specified by the range table should remain consistent with the page table.
+The OS should also maintain the consistency of dirty and accessed bits between the page mapping and the range mapping.
+As hardware TLB coherence is lacking on x86 platform, whenever a TLB entry is invalidated as a result of TLB shootdown, the range mapping should also be changed accordingly.